sarahbonnin/CRG_RIntroduction/exercise1.md

 </details>

-**7- Create a new object mysqrt that will store the square root of myobject.**
+**7- Create a new object "mysqrt" that will store the square root of "myobject".**

 <details>
 <summary>